Changes to products funded and supplied under the national blood arrangements

 At the same meeting, a revised proposal for haemophilia A patients with inhibitors was considered by MSAC, as MSAC application 1510.1.
 The Public Summary Document recording MSAC’s advice on this application can be found at http://www.msac.gov.au/internet/msac/publishing.nsf/Content/1510.1-public.
 This advice supports the public funding of emicizumab for patients with haemophilia A with inhibitors.
 However, again, the MSAC advice indicates that the application did not justify the expense of emicizumab for haemophilia A patients with inhibitors at the proposed price, and that the MSAC advice is subject to final negotiations of pricing and a financial risk sharing agreement.

-Following these advices from MSAC, negotiations of pricing and a financial risk sharing agreement are currently ongoing between the Department of Health on behalf of MSAC and Roche Products Pty Limited.
-Final consideration of the National Blood Supply Change Proposals for emicizumab will await the outcome of these negotiations.
+Following these advices from MSAC, negotiations of pricing and a financial risk sharing agreement were conducted between the Department of Health on behalf of MSAC and Roche Products Pty Limited.
+Subsequently, supply of emicizumab under the national blood arrangements commenced on 1 November 2020.
+Further information on the supply arrangements is available at: https://www.blood.gov.au/national-supply-arrangements-hemlibra-emicizumab.